Sam Houston and slavery: Bingley

 Bingley was an enslaved man owned by Temple Lea.
 Upon the death of Temple Lea, Bingley was inherited by Temple's widow Nancy.
 He went with her to Galveston, Texas, along with Polly, Jet, and Dinan.
 Being African Americans, they would have had to register at the Mayor's office.
 Galveston was a major slave market and it was common for blacks to be picked up off the street and sold at an auction.
 Nancy moved to Texas around the time that Margaret and Houston were married in Marion, Alabama, on May 9, 1840.
 Bingley was later a servant to Margaret.
 He worked as a field hand with Joshua, Albert, and Prince.
 In 1854, he was hired out and learned the carpentry trade.
 Following Houston's death, Bingley decided to stay with Margaret, as did Eliza.
 He was with her when she died of yellow fever in Independence.
 He buried her promptly in the middle of the night next to her mother Nancy.

+Charles

+According to the book Baylor at Independence by Lois Smith Murray, Charles, a fourteen-year-old owned by Sam Houston, was sold to George Washington Baines on February 12, 1862, during the Civil War and while Baines was the president of Baylor University in Independence.
+Baines promised to pay Houston on Christmas Day in 1862.
+Charles would have been born around 1848.
+Baines, who was the pastor and personal minister of Sam Houston, and the maternal great-grandfather of U.S. president Lyndon B. Johnson, entered an agreement with Houston for Charles to receive "one suit of winter clothes and two suits of summer clothes, a pair of shoes and a blanket and to treat him in a humane manner."

 Charlotte

 Charlotte had been owned by Temple and Nancy Lea and was born about the same year as Joshua.
 She was one of the women, along with Vianna, whose work was managed by Eliza.
 Charlotte had a bad temper, which got out of hand at times.
 In late 1849, Margaret decided to sell Charlotte, who had become too disruptive.
-She was sold for $500 to Colonel James Gillespie, who was aware of her faults and thought that he could manage her.
+She was sold for $500 to Colonel James Gillespie, who was aware of her temperament and thought that he could control her.